-The priest holding the Mysteries in his hands calls on God to "stretch forth His invisible right hand."
-As he moves westward, he crosses the Paten and Chalice and proceeds to distribute the Holy Mysteries to the faithful.
-This is a great moment, for we receive into our bodies the One who made all things.
-This is the most intimate moment in our lives because, thus, Jesus' Body becomes part of our body.
+The priest holding the Mysteries in his hands, calls on God to "stretch forth His invisible right hand".
+As he moves west-ward, he crosses the Paten and Chalice and proceeds to distribute the Holy Mysteries to the faithful.
+This is the great moment, for we receive into our bodies the One who made all things.
+This is the most intimate moment in our lives because thus Jesus' Body becomes part of our body.

-After dispensing the mysteries, the priest ascends the Holy of Holies and asks that these Mysteries "be not for judgement nor for condemnation" but "for life everlasting."
-"For the word of
+After dispensing the mysteries, the priest ascends the Holy of Holies and asks that these Mysteries "be not for judgment nor for condemnation" but "for life everlasting".
+"For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and spirit, of joints and marrow, and discerner of the thoughts and intents of the heart" (Hebrews 4:12).
+The Mysteries, when received with a repentant heart, can lead us to a blessed union with God.
+If the Mysteries are not received with a repentant heart, they can, in fact, be spiritually harmful to us.
+(1 Corinthians 11:27).

-God is living and active, sharper than any two-edged sword, piercing to the division of soul and spirit, of joints and marrow, and discerner of the thoughts and intents of the heart" (Hebrews 4:12).
-The Mysteries, if received with a repentant heart, can be for our blessed union with God.
-If it is not received with a repentant heart, it can actually be damaging for us (1 Corinthians 11:27).
-This is why we have Holy Confession, so that we can let go of the things that are holding us back from the grace of God and also receive guidance from our spiritual father.
+Therefore, we have Holy Confession, so that we can let go of the things that are holding us back from the grace of God and also to receive guidance from our spiritual father.
 He is responsible for our spiritual health and does not want to give us something that would harm us.
-As St. Cyril of Jerusalem (350 AD) says, "Partake of that bread as something spiritual, and put a cheerful face on your soul" (Cyril of Jerusalem, 22:6, 9).
+As St. Cyril of Jerusalem (350 AD) says "partake of that bread as something spiritual and put a cheerful face on your soul" (Cyril of Jerusalem, 22:6, 9).

 The Holy Qurbana has many layers of meaning through actions and symbols, while remaining the same throughout our lives.
 As we grow, we experience it on different levels.
 When we were little, there was a certain wonder, excitement, and joy as we sat in the front row.
-As we grow, we start to understand the symbols in the Holy Qurbana that are both a physical and spiritual reality.
-Week to week, and through the liturgical seasons of the year, we come to the Lord with different perspectives and things weighing on our hearts.
-The Lord, who is the same yesterday, today, and for evermore, is there for us throughout our whole lives.
-Holy Qurbana becomes the bedrock of our lives, from which we are able to go out into the world, sharing the love that we have received from the Lord.
+As we grow, we start to understand the symbols in the Holy